fate2013/actor/README.md

 ### TODO
 *   teleport fails need the target tile most recent info
+*   Write/Read timeout and check N in loop
 *   A@t0 build a 5s farm which arrives at php at t3, at t2 A's research timeout, what will happen if opTime/serverTime?
 *   can a player send N marches to the same tile?
 *   simulate mysql shutdown